Adopt DevOps – If you haven’t, you need to

 • Embracing Automation: In our fast-paced business world, automation is crucial for reliable production support.
 It reduces human error, boosts efficiency, and speeds up issue resolution.

 • Ongoing Process Improvement: Production support is always changing; methods that worked yesterday might not work today.
-A tech executive needs to constantly review and improve their processes for maximum efficiency.
+So, a tech executive needs to constantly review and improve their processes for maximum efficiency.

 • Establishing Best Practices: A tech executive is responsible for setting and maintaining best practices in production support.
 This includes creating procedural documents, using standardized tools, and following industry standards to ensure consistency and reliability, especially during crises.